 Regarding the first one, there is evidence by Schulten, Ritz et al. proposing that many animals including birds like European Robins exploit a very fragile quantum property, called entanglement, for long-distance navigation based on the relative orientation with respect to the Earth’s magnetic field direction.
 More surprisingly, they are able to keep such entanglement in their eyes, at room temperature, for a time scale (tens of microseconds) that lasts even longer than the most advanced (often even ultra-cold) laboratory setups.
-More surprisingly, they are able to keep such entanglement in their eyes, at room temperature, for a time scale (tens of microseconds) that lasts even longer than in the best (often even ultra cold) laboratory setup.
 In particular, this feature does trigger different chemical products inside a protein, named as cryptochrome, depending on the external magnetic field, hence providing a chemical compass.
 Then, this would allow the bird to create a map of the Earth’s magnetic field.
 Supporting this hypothesis, Ritz’s experiments have shown that by artificially adding an extra very weak magnetic field the bird orientation is affected, and this may only happen through a very sensitive quantum nanodevice: This is remarkably interesting.

 Olfaction is traditionally explained in terms of a shape theory or “lock and key” model (Moncrieff, 1949), i.e. we smell a particular odour when both shapes of the odorant molecule and of the corresponding receptor (inside the nose) perfectly fit each other.
 Then, our sense of smell would depend only on the shapes of molecules we sniff in the air.
 However, a controversial theory, first developed by Dyson in 1927, has been further developed by Turin in 1990 (swipe card model) after observing via fruit fly behavioral experiments that molecules with the same shapes (with hydrogen atoms replaced by deuterium) correspond to completely different smells (going from perfumes to rotten eggs).
 However, these molecules show quite different vibrations.
 Indeed, molecules vibrate as collections of atoms on springs oscillating at a given frequency (a quantum).
 Then, in presence of a particular “smelly” molecule, an electron within a smell receptor in the nose can “jump” (tunnel through a barrier) across it, bringing a quantum of energy into one of the odorant’s bonds, hence “activating” a resonant “spring” (like sort of a FM radio tuning).
 In physics, this specific quantum phenomenon is called inelastic electron tunneling, i.e. the nose behaves as a scanning tunneling microscope.